-This blog post is to try and give you the definition about what I would describe as a sales funnel which may well be a little bit different to some of the other things that you’ve seen out there but this is how I look at it.
+Well, what I would describe as a sales funnel may be a little bit different to some of the other things that you’ll see out there, but this is how I look at it…

 I talk a lot about systems.
-I’m probably a little bit obsessed with them.
-Probably had to do with my own ADHD, dealing with systems in my own life.
-Without it, I’d be a little bit of a disaster.
+I’m a little bit obsessed with them.

 Systems are how you get things done in a consistent predictable way.

-One vital system that you would need in in any business is a sales and/or marketing system.
-And that’s what I feel that people generally refer to as a as a funnel.
-I don’t believe a funnel is the nuts and bolts of it.
-It’s not part of the funnel.
-It’s not in the landing pages, and the graphics, and the videos, and the follow up emails, and all those kind of things.
+However, I don’t believe a funnel is the nuts and bolts.
+It’s not the tools or technology.
+It’s not the landing pages, the graphics, the videos, the follow up emails, and all those kind of things.
 A lot of people think it is.

-What I describe as a sales funnel is, it’s the is strategically designed guided journey that you take somebody through on the process for them to make a buying decision for your company.
+It’s the strategically designed “guided journey” that you take somebody through on their path to making a buying decision about you, or your company.

-I always sort of say from a sales and marketing perspective, your system or funnel needs three major components:
+I always say, that from a sales and marketing perspective, your system (or funnel) needs three major components: